Leapfrogging to Zero Emission Transport (LEAP)

 Duration: 07/2025 – 03/2026

-Funder: International Climate Initiative (IKI) of the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV)
+Funder: The International Climate Initiative (IKI) of the Federal Government of Germany.
+Within the Federal Government, the IKI is anchored in the Federal Ministry for the Environment, Climate Action, Nature Conservation and Nuclear Safety (BMUKN).

 Implementation: